-Funded by the California Department of Public Health, California Tobacco Control Program, through the Proposition 56 California Healthcare, Research, and Prevention Tobacco Act of 2016, BAI has provided data collection trainings for two CTCP Tobacco Free Initiatives "Families Uniting Locally to Solve Tobacco Proliferation (FULSTOP) Initiative" and the "Keeping Our Lungs Safe (KOLS) Initiative."
-Each of these programs contain up to (23) data collection tools and surveys.
+Funded by the California Department of Public Health, California Tobacco Control Program, through the Proposition 56 California Healthcare, Research, and Prevention Tobacco Act of 2016.
+BAI served as the evaluator for this program and has provided data collection trainings for two CTCP Tobacco Free Initiatives "Families Uniting Locally to Solve Tobacco Proliferation (FULSTOP) Initiative" and the "Keeping Our Lungs Safe (KOLS) Initiative."
+Each of these programs contains up to (23) data collection tools and surveys.
 BAI has provided data collection training for evaluation activities including observational data collection, Public Opinion Poll surveys, Educational Pre/Post Surveys, Key Informant Interviewing, and Conducting Focus Groups to mention a few.
 BAI developed or modified survey tools and instruments for Each evaluation activity and developed a "tracking" tool and other data management tools.
 BAI has also modified many of the survey tools to be administered digitally or online in addition to pen and paper.
-(2018-2024).
+The State of California banned flavored tobacco products in Jan 2024.
+(2018-2023).